KaisenAmin/c_std/statistics/README.md

 ## Examples

-Several examples are provided to demonstrate the usage of the Random library in various scenarios.
+Several examples are provided to demonstrate the usage of the Statistics library in various scenarios.

 ### Example 1 : calulate mean or average of data with `statistics_mean`